GrigoreMihai/docs-gitbook-cmp/docs/dashboards/rightsizing-for-google-cloud.md

 ![A screenshot showing the Google Cloud Recommendations section](../.gitbook/assets/recommendations3.png)

-In this dialogue, you will be able to apply the recommendations in order to save costs by changing machine types.
+In this dialog, you will be able to apply the recommendations in order to save costs by changing machine types.
 DoiT International provides any further recommendations within 24 hours after the change.
 Afterward, instance recommendations are refreshed at regular intervals throughout the day.
 To apply the recommendation, stop the instance for the Current machine type that's currently under the status 'Running', then click 'Apply'.
 You will then be able to start the instance for the New machine type once it reloads.

 ![A screenshot showing a specific recommendation along with the location of the Apply button](../.gitbook/assets/resize-instance.png)